Am I the problem?

 What’s the difference between Parent Conversations and Parenting for Connection?

-Parenting for Connection is now an 8 week journey, which goes deeper and further in supporting you to cultivate deeper connection with your child.
-Parenting for Connection can be done one on one, or in a parent couple or in groups.
+is now an 8-week journey, which goes deeper and further in supporting you to cultivate deeper connection with your child.
+Parenting for Connection can be done one-on-one, in a parent couple, or in groups.